Associate Director of Communications, Immigration and Progress 2050

 Expertise: Hispanic/Latino issues, diversity issues, ethnic media

-Tanya came to American Progress from Latinovations, the Latino practice area of the public affairs firm the Dewey Square Group.
-There, she was a junior associate under the leadership of Maria Cardona, Democratic political strategist and principal of the Dewey Square Group.
-There, Tanya concentrated on public relations, communications, government affairs, coalition building, and partnership outreach to influential and key national Hispanic organizations and groups, traditional and social media, as well as event planning and execution for Latinovations clients, which range from nonprofit and advocacy organizations to government projects, corporate clients, and many others.
-She supported the team’s efforts in creating partnerships and coalitions in order to garner support around different clients’ policy issues that often directly impacted the Hispanic community.
-She assisted in maintaining and forging relations with Hispanic and Spanish-language media outlets such as print, radio, TV, and web, and aided in communications strategies.
+Tanya came to American Progress from Latinovations, the Latino practice area of the public affairs firm the Dewey Square Group, where she was a junior associate under the leadership of Maria Cardona, Democratic political strategist and principal.
+There, Tanya concentrated on public relations, communications, government affairs, coalition building, and partnership outreach to influential and key national Hispanic organizations and groups.
+She also assisted in maintaining and forging relations with Hispanic and Spanish-language media outlets such as print, radio, TV, and web and aided in communications strategies.

-Tanya holds a bachelor’s degree in English and global cultures/socio-cultural anthropology from Binghamton University, and a master’s degree in public policy from American University.
-She was born in Asuncion, Paraguay, grew up in New York, New York, and currently lives in Washington, D.C.
+Tanya holds a master’s degree in public policy from American University and a bachelor’s degree in English and global cultures/sociocultural anthropology from Binghamton University.
+She was born in Asuncion, Paraguay, grew up in New York, and currently lives in Washington, D.C.